Scalable accuracy gains from postselection in quantum error correcting codes: Large deviation analysis

 showing that logical failures are dominated by atypical syndromes in the vicinity of $\Delta F=0$.
 Typical syndromes, corresponding to $|\Delta F|=\overline{s}d$, give an exponentially smaller contribution $\sim e^{-I(-\overline{s})d}=e^{-\overline{s}d}$ to $p_f$.

-The basic idea behind scalable postselection (which we will elaborate on below) is that by suppressing syndromes with $|\Delta F| \leq s d$ for $0<s < \overline{s}$, we can suppress the logical failure probability from $\sim e^{-I(0)d}$ to $\sim e^{-I(-s)d}$---which is exponentially smaller---while only aborting an exponentially small fraction of trials.
-Thus, postselecting on not seeing atypically dangerous syndromes gives a maximal gain in the effective code distance that is upper-bounded by a factor of $b \equiv I(-\overline{s})/I(0)$.
+The basic idea behind scalable postselection is that by suppressing syndromes with $|\Delta F| \leq s d$ for $0<s < \overline{s}$, we can suppress the logical failure probability from $\sim e^{-I(0)d}$ to $\sim e^{-I(-s)d}$---which is exponentially smaller---while only aborting an exponentially small fraction of trials.
+Thus, postselecting on not seeing atypically dangerous syndromes gives a maximal gain in the effective code distance that is upper-bounded by a {distance-independent} factor of $b \equiv I(-\overline{s})/I(0)$.
 It is straightforward to show that the convexity of $I(s)$ guarantees that $b \geq 2$ for any code where the failure probabilities follow an LDP, regardless of whether Eq.~\eqref{eq: Is-symmetry} holds.

-Numerically, it is usually computationally hard to sample rare events near $\Delta F=-\langle\Delta F\rangle$ sufficiently; however, the symmetry of $I(s)$ enables us to use $\overline{s}$ to evaluate $I(\overline{s})$.
-For the RBIM, we numerically estimate $\overline{s}$ from the slope of $\langle \Delta F\rangle$ versus $d$, and $I(0)$ from the slope of $\log p_f(d)$ versus $d$, as shown in Fig.~\ref{fig: PDF scaling + ratio}(c), and find $b=3.1(1)$.
+It is computationally hard to sample rare events near $\Delta F=-\langle\Delta F\rangle$; however, the symmetry of $I(s)$ lets us use $\overline{s}$ to evaluate $I(\overline{s})$.
+For the RBIM, we numerically estimate $\overline{s}$ from the slope of $\langle \Delta F\rangle$ versus $d$, and $I(0)$ from the slope of $\log p_f(d)$ versus $d$ [Fig.~\ref{fig: PDF scaling + ratio}(c)], and find $b=3.1(1)$.
 This ratio $b \approx 3$ appears rather robust for the toric code, even if one changes the error model (e.g., by introducing some density of heralded errors~\cite{suppmat}).
 Interestingly, $b=3$ is the ratio that one would get by extrapolating the Tracy-Widom distribution, which governs \emph{typical} fluctuations of the domain wall free energy~\cite{tracy2009distributions} ($s - \overline{s} \sim d^{-2/3}$), and extrapolating it to the large deviation regime.